-- Require any program receiving funding under the grant and that treat individuals for intravenous substance abuse to, upon reaching 90 percent of its capacity to admit individuals to the program, notify the ACC-RBHA within seven days using the State's established capacity management mechanism. - 2.
-Ensure that each individual who requests and needs treatment for injection drug use is admitted to a program of such treatment not later than: - a.
+1. Require any program receiving funding under the grant and that treat individuals for intravenous substance use to, upon reaching 90% of its capacity to admit individuals to the program, notify the ACC-RBHA within seven days using the State's established capacity management mechanism.

+- 2. Ensure that each individual who requests and needs treatment for injection drug use is admitted to a program of such treatment not later than: - a.
 14 days after making the request for admission, - b.
-120 days after the date of such request if no such program has the capacity to admit the individual on the date of such request and if interim services, including referral for prenatal care, are made available to the individual not later than 48 hours after such request,
+120 days after the date of such request if no such program has the capacity to admit the individual on the date of such request and if interim services, including referral for prenatal care, are made available to the individual not later than 48 hours after such request, - c.

-- c.
 For individuals who cannot be placed in comprehensive treatment within 14 days, the program must provide such individuals interim services not later than 48 hours after such request as defined in 45 CFR 96.121.
-Refer to Section D, Paragraph 9, Scope of Services, Interim Services and Interim Substance Abuse Services, and - d.
-Require any program receiving funding under the grant, for the purposes of treating injecting drug abusers, establish a waiting list that includes a unique patient identifier for each injecting drug abuser seeking treatment including those receiving interim services, while awaiting admission to such treatment. - 3.
+Refer to Section D, Paragraph 9, Scope of Services, Interim Services and Interim Substance Use Services, and - d.
+Require any program receiving funding under the grant, for the purposes of treating people who inject drug, establish a waiting list that includes a unique patient identifier for each person who injects drugs and is seeking treatment including those receiving interim services, while awaiting admission to such treatment. - 3.
 Ensure programs develop a mechanism for maintaining contact with individuals awaiting admission. - 4.
 Carry out activities to encourage individuals in need of treatment to undergo such treatment.
 The Contractor shall require programs to use outreach models that are scientifically sound, or if no models are available which are applicable to the local situation, to use an approach which reasonably can be expected to be an effective outreach method. - 5.
-The Model shall require that outreach efforts include the following: - a.
+The outreach model shall require that outreach efforts include the following: - a.
 Selecting, training and supervising outreach workers, - b.
-Contacting, communicating and following-up with high risk substance users, their associates, and neighborhood residents, within the constraints of State and Federal confidentiality requirements, including 42 CFR part 2, - c.
-Promoting awareness among injection drug users about the relationship between injecting drug use and communicable diseases such as HIV, - d.
+Contacting, communicating and following-up with individuals who are at high-risk for substance use, their associates, and neighborhood residents, within the constraints of Federal and State confidentiality requirements, including 42 CFR part 2, - c.
+Promoting awareness among people who inject drugs about the relationship between injection drug use and communicable diseases such as HIV, - d.
 Recommending steps that can be taken to ensure that HIV transmission does not occur, and - e.
 Encouraging entry into treatment.

-The Contractor shall submit the SABG Capacity Management Report as specified in Section F, Attachment F3, Contractor Chart of Deliverables upon notification of any SABG-funded provider reaching 90 percent of its capacity to admit individuals to the program.
+The Contractor shall submit the SUBG Capacity Management Report as specified in Section F, Attachment F3, Contractor Chart of Deliverables upon notification of any SUBG-funded provider reaching 90% of its capacity to admit individuals to the program.

-The Contractor shall monitor the providers' utilization of the AHCCCS SABG Priority Population Waitlist and ensure technical assistance is given to providers with members on the AHCCCS SABG Priority Population Waitlist.
-The Contractor shall submit a SABG Priority Population Waitlist Report as specified in AMPM Policy 320-T1 and Section F, Attachment F3, Contractor Chart of Deliverables.
-The following services shall be provided to all SABG populations.
+The Contractor shall monitor the providers' utilization of the AHCCCS SUBG Priority Population Waitlist and ensure technical assistance is given to providers with members on the AHCCCS SUBG Priority Population Waitlist.
+The Contractor shall submit an SUBG Priority Population Waitlist Report as specified in AMPM Policy 320-T1 and Section F, Attachment F3, Contractor Chart of Deliverables.

+The following services shall be offered/provided to SUBG populations as outlined below:

-Tuberculosis Services: The Contractor shall require any entity receiving amounts from the Grant for operating a program of treatment for substance abuse to follow procedures and document how the program addresses the following:
+Tuberculosis Services: The Contractor shall require any entity receiving amounts from the grant for operating a program of treatment for substance use to follow procedures and document how the program addresses the following: